Sales

 Works Across Channels

-The right tool should connect directly to email, LinkedIn, and CRM workflows so teams can act in one place.
+The right tool should connect directly to email, social media, and CRM workflows so teams can act in one place.

 Look for these multi-channel features: